danny-kn/insta/README.md

 # Instagram JSON to CSV Converter

-In this project, I implement an Instagram JSON to CSV converter in Python to identify follower relationship patterns.
+In this project, I implement an Instagram JSON to CSV converter in Python to identify relationship patterns.
 The program uses type-safe data processing mechanisms with robust error handling to parse JSON exports and produce clean, structured CSV output.

 ## Usage